 Alicat devices can be customized to flow a wide range of fluids, however each device has its own unique capabilities.
-Taking a look at gas flow meters vs. liquid flow meters can help you get the most out of your instruments while minimizing risk of damage and measurement error.
+Taking a look at gas flow vs. liquid flow devices can help you get the most out of your instruments while minimizing risk of damage and measurement error.

 What is each device capable of safely, accurately flowing?
 If a device measures both volumetric flow rate and mass flow rate, does that mean it can flow both liquid and gas?
 The answers to these questions depend on both underlying flow technology and what the device was specifically built to do.
 Here we discuss the flow capabilities and limitations of our flow devices.